Windows file server: save access to files and folders

 Conclusion

-With auditing features, you can now record people who are roaming about shares and who are too curious.
+With auditing features, you can now see users who are browsing shares and being too nosy.

-Personally I advise you to activate this feature on sensitive folders and record only refusals, because the number of logs can quickly become important and also impact performance.
+Personally, I advise you to activate this feature on sensitive files and only record refusals, because the number of records can quickly become significant and also impact system performance.

 Leave a Comment